javiramos1/qagent-mcp/README.md

-# Domain-Specific Q&A Agent: The RAG Killer?
+# Domain-Specific Q&A Agent: RAG alternative using MCP

 **This project showcases a simpler, more practical alternative to traditional RAG systems** - demonstrating how modern search APIs combined with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.

 This project builds on the [previous Q&A agent implementation](https://github.com/javiramos1/qagent), enhancing it with **Model Context Protocol (MCP)** architecture for better tool isolation, scalability, and maintainability.
-The tools now run in a separate MCP server process, providing cleaner separation of concerns and enabling distributed deployments.
+The tools now run in a separate **MCP** server process, providing cleaner separation of concerns and enabling distributed deployments.

 As we enter 2025, there's growing evidence that **search-first approaches** are becoming more cost-effective and simpler than traditional RAG.
 With models like Gemini 2.5 Flash offering 5M token context windows at competitive prices, many developers are discovering: **"Why build complex RAG pipelines when you can just search and load relevant content into context?"**